 Our work here is focused on helping community organisations develop their skills so that they can provide more comprehensive services to the people who need them most.

 DID YOU KNOW?

-We worked with IPC in 2017 helping them provide funding and technical support to another 146 community-based organisations.
+We work with IPC, helping them provide funding and technical support to another 113 community-based organisations.

 IPC is also working with our partner, ANCS, in Senegal in a broader regional harm reduction programme that is working to improve human rights and access to both HIV and tuberculosis prevention and treatment for people who use drugs.